lukasturcani/stk/docs/source/basic_ea_example.rst

 .. image:: https://i.imgur.com/eNc0f4B.png

-and the plot of the number of rotatable bonds looks like this:
+which addmittedly doesn't look that great.
+However, since the fitness value is just a ratio of two numbers, it doesn't really tell us much.
+A better thing to look at is the plot for the number of rotatable bonds

 .. image:: https://i.imgur.com/7retPh8.png